Make this modern spring floral hoop wreath using this easy DIY tutorial. Step by step instructions to make your own embroidery hoop wreath for spring!

 - Gold spray paint (optional)

-Place the leaves down first on the embroidery hoop and then layer the flowers on top.
+Place the leaves down first on the embroidery hoop and then layer the flowers on top for the wreath.
 There is no right or wrong way to do this.
 Play with it until it looks right to you!
 Secure each section using floral wire.

-Loop your ribbon around the top of the embroidery hoop and use this ribbon to hang!
+Loop your ribbon around the top of the embroidery hoop and use this ribbon to hang your wreath!

+I love this floral hoop wreath!
 This is such a simple and fun project.
-I love how it adds a modern touch of Spring to my entryway!
+I love how it adds a modern touch of spring to my entryway!

 If you want to stay in touch, please sign up to receive my newsletter by clicking HERE!